 When Pastor H. went back to the police department to pick up his Bible and other materials, the police unexpectedly asked him to explain the difference between Muslims and Christians.
 Answering with the words of Jesus, Pastor H. quoted John 14:6, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”
 He continued to share the whole gospel and that Azerbaijani Christians love, respect, and pray for their government.
 He also conveyed that brothers and sisters in Christ in other countries, including America, had been praying and encouraging them during this extremely difficult time.
 Intrigued, the Chief of Police asked about the people who were concerned enough to help them.
-Pastor H. told them about Tarana and Narmin who host the TV show “Sweet Conversations,” and how the people at Global Heart Ministries have loved and encouraged them more than they ever experienced before.
+Pastor H. told them about the digital media available through Global Heart and how the Global Heart staff have loved and encouraged them more than they ever experienced before.
 Not only did the police return Pastor H.’s resources, but the Chief of Police respectfully escorted him to the door to say goodbye.

 Praise God for making the seemingly impossible, possible.
 GHM is able to give hope to Pastors and other believers under persecution through prayer and financial partners like you.
 Please pray that God would raise up more Pastors like Pastor H. to reach people in one of the darkest regions of the world with the Gospel of Jesus Christ.

 Millions of people in the Middle East and Central Asia are suffering in silence while governments and strongmen keep them from hearing the Gospel.
 Global Heart Ministries bypasses these barriers and goes straight to the heart with Christ-centered TV programming and digital outreach in languages native to Central Asia.
 Your gifts to Global Heart are directly connected to more people hearing about Jesus and being saved.
 Join with us today in fufilling the Great Commission to make disciples of all nations.